Get The Fuck Up Radio

 Get the Fuck Up Radio (GTFU) was an internet and pirate radio radio program located in Los Angeles.
-The program was broadcast every Monday night from 2000 to 2010 by Aaron Farley and Jeremy Weiss as an excuse for two friends to get together and drink beer and play music and showcase their friends' bands.
+The program was broadcast every Monday night from 2000 to 2010 by Aaron Farley and Jeremy Weiss so the two photographers could hang out weekly.
+The format included band interviews, live musical performances, and prank calls.
 A few years later, Annie Hardy was added to the team.
 Other regulars to the show include Luis the Humble Mexican, Chrississippi, Curtis Mead, Kevin Kusatsu, Devin Foley, Jentern and Travis Keller.
+One notable guest on the show was Sean Carlson, who they referred to as "High School Sean" because of his young age.